 Erica and I got mermaids juice which is off the kids menu and so delicious!
 I got the shrimp salad!
 It was really good!

-That my friends is what you call a epic, fun filled, adventurous, workout kinda day!
+That my friends is what you call an epic, fun-filled, adventurous, workout kinda day!

-Have you hike the Kalalau Trail before?
+Have you hikeed the Kalalau Trail before?
 I would love to hear from you comment below, Pin, share & subscribe to stay up to date on my latest adventures!

 HIKING KALALAU TRAIL